YkunLin/cs325project/README.md

         4. Create five output files "<device>_comments_sentiments.txt" and save the sentiment of each comment to the files.

         4. Plotting the sentiment results and save the image to the working directory.

+#### Test Case Usage
+Unit tests for the project are written using pytest.
+These test cases ensure that the modules work as expected and can be run with the following command:

+        pytest <test_filename>

 ## Expected outputs